cacophony-wj/LeS/TROUBLESHOOTING.md

 ### OK so I was about to have sex and I teleported into the sky and dropped into a Giant Camp (or somewhere else wierd)

 Sex outside (in the overworld) is buggy with SexLab Privacy.
 You can disable it if you want.
+It's at position 122 in the load order.
+Keep in mind if you disable it with _Cursed Loot_ you won't be prompted to hide from the guard before having sex and they may nab you.

 ### I was bound and then defeated and then teleported somewhere and now I can't get up from the ground!

 Wait 30 seconds, save, wait 30 more seconds, reload the save you just made.
 If this doesn't allow you to stand up, you'll have to load a game from before you were defeated.

+### I tried to seduce somebody and they turned me down, dissed me, then attacked me and raped me!

+¯\_(ツ)_/¯